+Designer/Maker: Governor Macquarie

+Construction years:

+Physical description:

-Designer/Maker: Governor Macquarie Construction years: 1811- Physical description: Thompson Square consists of George Street, Bridge Street, Thompson Square and The Terrace.
+Thompson Square consists of George Street, Bridge Street, Thompson Square and The Terrace.
 These streets surround a small turfed reserve with pleasant trees that helps to conserve an attractive frontage to the important surrounding buildings.

-Thompson Square is surrounded by $\ a$ number of Colonial Georgian buildings including; The Doctor's House - 1-3 Thompson Square A fine, substantial two storey sandstone brick terrace building.
+Thompson Square is surrounded by a number of Colonial Georgian buildings including;

+A fine, substantial two storey sandstone brick terrace building.
 It has a good joinery attic storey, fine front door flanked by engaged columns and a very well designed fanlight.

-House & outbuildings - 5 Thompson Square A brick Georgian single storey cottage of three bays with a corrugated iron roof and three bay timber verandah.
-Hawkesbury Museum - 7 Thompson Square A brick Georgian two storeyed house with corrugated iron roof, five bays wide with a five bay verandah.
+A brick Georgian single storey cottage of three bays with a corrugated iron roof and three bay timber verandah.

+A brick Georgian two storeyed house with corrugated iron roof, five bays wide with a five bay verandah.
 The balcony is a Victorian addition and has a fine cast iron balustrade.

-Macquarie Arms Hotel - cnr Thompson and George Streets A two storeyed stuccoed brick inn with attic storey and cellars and corrugated iron roof.
+A two storeyed stuccoed brick inn with attic storey and cellars and corrugated iron roof.
 The Colonial character has been impaired with the addition of box like protruberances to the corners of the building.

-Vacant site - 60 George Street Cottage - 62 George Street A single storey Georgian cottage.
-A Victorian cast iron columns, balustrading and valance.
+Vacant site - 60 George Street

+$\hbox{A single storey Georgian cottage.} \ \hbox{A Victorian cast iron columns, balustrading and valance}.$